 Low-income and marginalized communities—especially Black communities—are being hardest hit by COVID-19.
 Infection and mortality rates remain high.
 Testing and treatment remain too low.
 PHLP is seeking to hire navigators to help us partner with community-based organizations to develop and disseminate information about testing and treatment for COVID-19 and to drive individuals to PHLP’s legal services for assistance as needed.

-This position may be part-time up to full-time position.
-The successful candidate is expected to work remotely, however, occasional attendance in the Philadelphia office will be required.
+This position is a temporary full-time position.
+Because of the COVID-19 pandemic, the successful candidate is expected to work remotely but will be communicating with communities throughout the state (e.g., York, Harrisburg, Reading, Allentown, Pittsburgh).
 All required training will be provided.
 Applications will be reviewed on a rolling and expedited basis.

 PHLP Mission and Strategies: PHLP is the designated state-wide health advocacy project of the Pennsylvania Legal Aid Network.
 PHLP has a single focus: to protect and advance the health rights of low-income and underserved individuals.
 In support of this mission, we primarily serve clients seeking health insurance coverage or services through Medicaid or the Children’s Health Insurance Program.

 About the Position: The Outreach and Community Navigator position is new.
 We are hiring at least two navigators.
 Both will spend time investigating the availability of testing and treatment for COVID-19 in vulnerable communities as well as insurance coverage for the same, and then communicating those results to trusted local community partners.
 Navigators are also expected to help people enroll in health coverage programs like Medicaid or help them stay enrolled by completing application or renewal forms.
 Excellent communication skills are a must.
 This position is a short-term and temporary position and is expected to end November 30, 2020.

 Duties and Description: The position will require some or all the following: